LittleRangiferTarandus/parsnip-kit/wiki/en/array/union.md

 # union

 Input two arrays `arr1` and `arr2`, and output their union.
-A `getter` is provided to distinguish the elements.
+Accepts a `getter`, which can be a field path similar to [getByPath](../object/getByPath) or a callback function, used to provide an identifier to distinguish elements.

 ### Usage